thewebplug/ChainSphere/contracts/README.md

 * @param content is the content of the comment
 * @param timestamp is the time the comment was created.
 * @param likesCount is the number of likes acrued by the comment.
 This indicates how useful other users perceive the comment to be.
+* @param authorNickName is the username (nick name) of the creator (author) of the comment.
+* @param authorFullName is the full name of the creator (author) of the comment.
+* @param authorProfileImgHash is the hash of profile picture of the creator (author) of the comment.
     */
 struct Comment {
     uint256 commentId;